 After leaving Northborough, Lawrence became involved with the Wachusett National Bank of Fitchburg, which had been incorporated in 1875.
-Lawrence became President of this back in mid 1878 and served in this post until his death.
-During his presidency Lawrence also held important positions in a number of other corporations, including being a director of the Wachusett Electric Light Company and the vice presidency of the Newburgh, New York based Consumer's Gas Company.
+Lawrence became President of this bank in mid-1878 and served in this post until his death.
+During his presidency, Lawrence also held important positions in a number of other corporations, including being a director of the Wachusett Electric Light Company and the vice presidency of the Newburgh, New York-based Consumer's Gas Company.
 Being a successful businessman and banker in Worcester County also enabled Lawrence to purchase the palatial homestead below, located on Summer Street in Fitchburg.

 From "Fitchburg, Massachusetts Past and Present" published in 1887.

 While experiencing remarkable success in both business and banking, Oman Lawrence also found distinction in public office as well, being elected to a term in the Massachusetts State House of Representatives in November 1882.
 Along with fellow Fitchburg native Harris C. Hartwell, Lawrence became one of two residents of that town elected to the legislature that year, and both took their seats in January 1883.
 During his brief term, Lawrence was named to the Joint Standing Committee on Railroads, and a roster from the 1883 legislative session bearing his name is shown below.